Caribbean Med School Mythbusters: IMGs, U.S. Residencies

 Our own numbers show that our approach is working:

 - Ninety-six percent of AUA students have passed the critically important USMLE Step 1 on their first attempt, over the past three years.

 - Our graduates have obtained residencies in more than 700 programs throughout the United States, as well as in Canada.

 AUA graduates have matched to residency programs and obtained fellowships at prestigious institutions such as:

 University of Chicago

 University of Toronto

 This may be surprising if you haven’t yet questioned the conventional wisdom about IMG residency placement rates in U.S. programs.
 However, once you do, it makes perfect sense.
 Residency directors value the same characteristics in applicants that we do when we decide whether to admit students to our MD program.
-We have a US-modeled Basic Sciences curriculum that emphasizes clinical applications from day one.
+Although a Caribbean Medical School, we have a US-modeled Preclinical Sciences curriculum that emphasizes clinical applications from day one.
 This prepares them for their rotations and to be competitive residency candidates.
 Our graduates often attribute their success in the Match to these factors, as well as having had the opportunity to learn from and network with residents and attendings at our 35+ hospital affiliates across the U.S., in Canada and in India.

 When you step back and look at all the evidence, it’s easy to separate fact from fiction.
 We are extremely proud of our alumni and all their successes, but no, we’re not surprised at all.